-One of the most important skills you will utilize as a family caregiver is also one of your most basic life skills.
+Utilizing safety tips while driving elderly is one of the most important skills you will have as a family caregiver and is also one of your most basic life skills.
 Driving is something you likely do on a daily basis, and it is critical to be able to do so reliably and safely so you can fulfill your senior’s needs and also manage the other responsibilities in your life.
 As the winter weather rolls in, being able to maintain safety while driving in these conditions is an essential part to fulfilling all needs and taking care of your family while preserving your safety and the safety of others.
 It is important to remember that there are considerations during winter weather that are different from warmer weather driving, and following these considerations must be done to avoid potentially devastating at consequences.

-Use these tips to help you maintain your safety and the safety of others while driving this winter:
+Use these safety tips while driving elderly to help you maintain your safety and the safety of others while driving this winter:

 - Make sure your vehicle is in good condition before driving it.
 Proper tires, all fluids, a strong battery, and effective headlights are critical safety features of a vehicle at all times, but particularly during a potentially hazardous winter weather